Configuration

 Store

-providers use the following input and output values:
+store providers use the following input and output values:

 request[“parameters”]: The configuration parameters of the provider.